Wales and Borders

-Wales and Borders was a train operating company in the United Kingdom owned by National Express that operated the Wales & Borders franchise from October 2001 until December 2003.
+Wales and Borders was a Welsh train operating company owned by National Express that operated the Wales & Borders franchise from October 2001 until December 2003.

 History

 In October 1996, the Valley Lines franchise commenced operating services around Cardiff and the South Wales Valleys.
 In August 2000, the Strategic Rail Authority decided to re-organise the Valley Lines and Wales & West franchises.

 Valley Lines became Wales & Borders from October 2001, being operated by National Express, combining its services with most of Wales & West's Welsh services and the Cambrian Line services from Central Trains.
 In September 2003 Wales & Borders took over the North Wales Coast Line services from First North Western.

 Services

 Wales and Borders operated passenger services in Wales and the West Country as seen in their route map, retaining the Alphaline branding on longer services.
 It also operated services to Liverpool Lime Street, Manchester Piccadilly, Birmingham International, Penzance and London Waterloo.

-On 14 October 2001, the services from Birmingham New Street to Chester, Aberystwyth, and Pwllheli operated by Central Trains were transferred.
+On 14 October 2001, the services from Birmingham New Street to Chester, Aberystwyth, and Pwllheli operated by Central Trains were transferred to Wales and Borders.

-On 28 September 2003, the services from Birmingham New Street, Crewe and Manchester Piccadilly to Llandudno and Holyhead as well as those between Bidston and Wrexham Central and Llandudno and Blaenau Ffestiniog operated by First North Western were also transferred.
+On 28 September 2003, the services from Birmingham New Street, Crewe and Manchester Piccadilly to Llandudno and Holyhead as well as those between Bidston and Wrexham Central and Llandudno and Blaenau Ffestiniog operated by First North Western were also transferred to Wales and Borders.